 The Community Council has adopted a member's code of conduct and a register of interests is kept for each member.
 Each councillor has to declare any interest they have in items to be discussed at the start of each meeting and these are noted in the minutes.

 The Community Council is audited by internal and external auditors annually.
-The internal audit is undertaken by JDH Business Services Ltd and the External Audit by BDO on behalf of the Wales Audit Office for the period to 31st March 2020 and by Audit Wales from 1st April 2020.
+The internal audit is undertaken by JDH Business Services Ltd and the External Audit by Audit Wales.

 FINANCE AND EXPENDITURE